Lawn Use Priorities

 Ray makes every effort to accomodate such clashes, eg cutting a lawn individually to make it available sooner, but it is sometimes necessary for play to wait a while.
 On such occasions Ray must be allowed to cut and line the lawns as he decides best even at the expense of a temporary inconvenience to waiting members.

-Waiting members should not seek to instruct Ray as to what he should or shouldn’t do when carrying out his work for the club.
+Waiting members should not seek to instruct Ray as to what he should or shouldn’t do when carrying out his work for the club and should do as he asks.

 Scheduled events/inter-club matches

-Events, tournaments or inter-club matches will normally be approved by a Committee member and scheduled in the Club Diary which is published on the website (the version on the board in the clubhouse is indicative only).
+Events, tournaments or inter-club matches will normally be approved by a Committee member and scheduled in the Club Diary which is published on the website (the version on the board in the clubhouse is obviously not necessarily up to date and is therefore indicative only).

-These obviously have priority over informal games, but usually leave at least one lawn available for casual play.
+These games will normally use lawns 1 and 2 and obviously have priority over informal games; but scheduling usually leaves at least one lawn (normally 3) available for casual play.
+Some events use all lawns and these will be marked as such.

 We haven’t heard of any issues in playing internal matches/games, as members act with due consideration for others, but here are the basic club guidelines:

-If you’re playing a friendly game you are expected to be able to double-bank when asked and possibly to have to move lawns to do so if a game of the other code arrives.
+- If you’re playing a friendly game you are expected to double-bank when asked and possibly to have to move lawns to do so if a game of the other code arrives.

-Members cannot book a specific lawn to play on.
+- Members cannot book a specific lawn in advance.

 Damage to the lawns